wrights1/intro_to_php_and_webdev/README.md

 ## Username Generator

-Creates nice xbox live gamertag reminiscent usernames using pythong and lists of English nouns and adjectives
+Creates nice xbox live gamertag reminiscent usernames using python and lists of English nouns and adjectives